IntersectMBO/plutus/doc/docs-revamp/005_using-plutus-tx.md

 > :   -fno-ignore-interface-pragmas

 Note that this section only covers GHC flags, not Plutus Tx compiler flags.
-Information about the latter can be found in `plutus_tx_options`{.interpreted-text role="ref"}.
+Information about the latter can be found in Reference > Writing scripts > Plutus Tx Compiler Options: `plutus_tx_options`{.interpreted-text role="ref"}.

-## Pragmas
+### Pragmas

 All functions and methods should have the `INLINEABLE` pragma, so that their unfoldings are made available to the Plutus Tx compiler.

 The `-fexpose-all-unfoldings` flag also makes GHC expose all unfoldings, but unfoldings exposed this way can be more optimized than unfoldings exposed via `INLINEABLE`.
-In general we do not want GHC to perform optimizations, since GHC optimizes a program based on the assumption that it has non-strict semantics and is evaluated lazily (call by need), which is not true for Plutus Tx programs.
+In general, we do not want GHC to perform optimizations, since GHC optimizes a program based on the assumption that it has non-strict semantics and is evaluated lazily (call by need), which is not true for Plutus Tx programs.
-Therefore, `INLINEABLE` is preferred over `-fexpose-all-unfoldings` even though the latter is simpler.
+Therefore, `INLINEABLE` is preferred over `-fexpose-all-unfoldings`, even though the latter is simpler.

 `-fexpose-all-unfoldings` can be useful for functions that are generated by GHC and do not have the `INLINEABLE` pragma.
 `-fspecialise` and `-fspec-constr` are two examples of optimizations that can generate such functions.